LiveSuggest

 Apple Safari

-Safari has improved its WebRTC support but still has limitations:
+Safari has improved its WebRTC stack but still lags on capture features:

-Best for: Mac users who prioritize battery life and don’t need advanced audio sharing features.
+Best for: Mac users on battery who don’t need advanced audio capture.

 Arc Browser

-Best for: Users who want Chrome’s compatibility with a more modern interface.
+Best for: users who want Chrome-grade compatibility with a more modern interface.
+Note: Brave and Opera offer the same capability profile, since they’re also Chromium-based.

 Feature Comparison Table